 "We make it our goal for people to have a beautiful experience reconnecting with nature, and to de-stress, be refreshed and invigorated by it, as well as learning to some extent how they can improve their health with the herbs of Cyprus" commented Miranda.

 Cyherbia grows Mediterranean herbs resistant to heat and spring is when everything comes to life and most plants start to flower.
 The first ones to bloom are laurel bay, thyme and sage, closely followed by ironwort, yarrow and rose.

 "A little later honeysuckle and jasmine spread their fragrance all over the garden, and finally at the end of spring and in summer all the lavenders come into flower, which is the highlight of the herbal year and the start of our annual lavender festival.
 Every season has its charm but mid to late spring and early summer certainly are the most colourful and fragrant times to visit" she adds.

 So, the rich flower beds, the charming layout of the gardens and Miranda's keen interest in bringing local herbs closer to the people, make CyHerbia a unique spot to host a lavender festival.

 The Lavender festival

-There will be numerous activities during the festival such as the extraction of lavender essential oil, witnessing the fragrant processing of lavender, meditation walks in the lavender Labyrinth and even a cooking demonstration with lavender.
+There will be numerous activities during the festival such as the extraction of lavender essential oil, witnessing the fragrant processing of lavender, meditation walks in the lavender Labyrinth and even a cosmetics-making workshop.
 You can also book a professional photo shoot in the lavender gardens with the resident photographer to take these memories home.